 FTC Telemarketing Sales Rule.
 The FTC Telemarketing Sales Rule offers some limited protection against abusive for-profit debt relief companies.
-It prohibits covered debt relief services from:
+Among other things, the Rule:

 The rule only applies to for-profit companies, services related to unsecured debts, and services rendered after the debt relief company calls you or you call in response to an advertisement—not if the company communicates with you through the Internet or the mail.
 Though, the rule also usually applies when the customer initiates a call in response to the company’s advertisement through the mail or an email.